 By hiring the right employee from the start, you’ll be able to promote from within when your organization is ready for more leaders.
-This saves you the time and hassle of having to train external hires for important management roles.
+This saves you the time and hassle of training external hires for essential management roles.

 A study conducted at the University of Pennsylvania's Wharton School compared the performance of employees who were promoted from within against employees who were hired externally.
 It found that the external hires took a full two years to catch up to the performance levels of the internal hires.

 In short—create a vision for what you want your workforce to look like, then hire the people who can bring that vision to life.

 2. Identify the perks your ideal employee wants

 Once you’ve figured out what you want your ideal employee to look like, the next step is to find out what your ideal employee wants you to look like.
 That means offering the perks and benefits that are attractive to the prospective employee you wish to have on your team.